Supposeduck30/python-waukee-schools-gpa-calculator/README.md

 This project was built with no external libraries at all.
 This GPA calculator will:
 - Ask you how many classes you have taken
 - Ask you how many AP classes you have taken
-- Ask you your percentage grade in every class
+- Ask you your letter grade in every class
 - Calculate your cumulative weighted gpa as it would be in the WCSD district

 ## 🕓 Version History